SciML/Catalyst.jl/docs/src/catalyst_applications/nonlinear_solve.md

 # [Finding Steady States using NonlinearSolve.jl](@id nonlinear_solve)

 We have previously described how `ReactionSystem` steady states can be found through [homotopy continuation](@ref homotopy_continuation).
 Catalyst also supports the creation of `NonlinearProblems` corresponding to `ODEProblems` with all left-hand side derivatives set to 0.
 These can be solved using the variety of nonlinear equation-solving algorithms implemented by [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl), with the solutions corresponding to system steady states.
-Generally, this approach is preferred when one only wishes to find *a single solution* (with homotopy continuation being preferred when one wishes to find *all solutions*).
+Generally, using this approach is advantageous when:
+- Only a single steady state solution is sought.
+- The nonlinear system produced by the model does not correspond to a multivariate, rational, polynomial (homotopy continuation cannot be applied to these systems).
+Examples include models with non-integer hill coefficients or stoichiometric constants.

+However, if all (or multiple) steady states are sought, using homotopy continuation is better.

 This tutorial describes how to create `NonlinearProblem`s from Catalyst's `ReactionSystemn`s, and how to solve them using NonlinearSolve.
 More extensive descriptions of available solvers and options can be found in [NonlinearSolve's documentation](https://docs.sciml.ai/NonlinearSolve/stable/).
 If you use this in your research, please [cite the NonlinearSolve.jl](@ref nonlinear_solve_citation) and [Catalyst.jl](@ref catalyst_citation) publications.